 I’m talking about empowering parents to ensure they have a voice and role in their children’s education.
 I will not put government between parents and children.
-Parents know that when I’m serving them as governor I’m going to stand up for parents, children, teachers, and we are going to put education in Arizona back where it as opposed to a system that ranks 49th in quality of education.
+Parents know that when I’m serving them as governor I’m going to stand up for parents, children, teachers, and we are going to put education in Arizona back on track.

 I will also be investing into special education.
 My goal is to also fund a new charter school initiative and trade school training and certification.

 I want to improve Arizona’s education system by focusing on developing an optimistic, inclusive, and solid curriculum for students, free from labeling that shows our kids how the can create a stronger, safer and more prosperous future for themselves in Arizona and America through their education.